 Is it safe to eat the fruit (nut) with these white spots?

-Greenville County South Carolina Posted about 1 month ago
+Greenville County South Carolina Posted 4 months ago

 My question is about canning my own recipes.
 I know the Ph threshholds for water bath canning, high ph v. low ph and when to use a pressure canner, etc. I am havnig trouble finding the answer to my exact question, however.